one on one focus point logo

 By: The One on One Team

-Last Updated: 1/8/23
+Last Updated: 1/28/24

-Set-up and endpoints are determined based on joint mobility, stability, and the ability to control the range of motion.
-They will be slightly different for each individual and will change over time as your movement capabilities improve (i.e. squat depth).
+Each of these factors are slightly different for each individual and will change over time as your movement capabilities improve (i.e. squat depth).
 Most importantly, you must respect these endpoints.
-The benefits of increasing your range of motion may not justify the associated risks (potential injury).
+The benefits of increasing your range of motion may not justify the associated risks such as injury.

-While setup and endpoints are different for every exercise, we have noticed four distinct breakdowns that can lead to faulty movement patterns and potential injury:
+While setup and endpoints are different for every exercise, we have noticed distinct breakdowns that can lead to faulty movement patterns and potential injury:

 • Feet excessively turned out: Be aware of your foot positioning.
 Provided your knees are tracking properly, a slight toe-out position is appropriate.